nyahdaguilera/fid/README.md

-# fid
-Fundamentals of Interactive Design
+# This Repo is for DIG2500 Fundamentals of Interactive Design.